-Inmates are given a social screening by Unit Management staff and medical screening by Health Services and Mental Health staff at the time of arrival.
-Inmates are immediately provided with a copy of the institution rules and regulations, which include information on inmate rights and responsibilities.
+Inmates are given a social screening by Correctional Systems/Services, Unit Management, Medical screening by Health Services and Mental Health staff at the time of arrival.
+Inmates are immediately provided with a copy of the institution rules and regulations, which includes information on inmate rights and responsibilities.
 It also includes information on sexual assault and abuse.

-Within 28 days of arrival, inmates will participate in the Admission and Orientation (A&O) Program.
+Ordinarily, within 28 days of arrival, inmates will participate in the Admission and Orientation (A&O) Program.
 While in A&O, inmates are advised of the programs, services, policies and procedures regarding the facility.